 What entails cognitive behavioral therapy?
 And why is it important?
 Behavior does not need immediate therapy, particularly when it concerns manners and obedience.
 But therapy can be one solution when things go out of hand.

-The term Behavior Therapy is a form of commitment therapy or dialectical behavior therapy used to help people with their mental health conditions.
+The term behavior therapy is a form of commitment therapy or dialectical method used to help people with their mental health conditions.
 The goal of behavior therapy is to modify maladaptive behaviors and replace them with adaptive ones, especially in a school setting, and enhance academic performance.

 This can be done through various techniques, such as systematic desensitization, aversion therapy, commitment therapy, behavioral analysis, and dialectical behavior therapy, which are backed by contextual behavioral science, peer-reviewed studies, and relational frame theory.
-In particular, behavior therapy is often used to help people with suicidal behavior, as it can be an effective way of preventing further suicidal ideation and teach parents who have not yet been taught skills in handling this kind of situation.
+In particular, it is often used to help people with suicidal behavior, as it can be an effective way of preventing further suicidal ideation and teaching parents who have not yet been taught skills in handling this kind of negative situation.

-It is a broad range term used in understanding psychotherapy techniques to modify and help people who are facing behavioral issues.
+It is a broad range of terms used in the beliefs of understanding psychotherapy techniques to modify and help people who are facing behavioral issues.
 It can be considered a third wave of psychotherapeutic treatments that stem from Cognitive Behavioral Therapy (CBT).
-Behavior therapists employ specific types of therapy that are used to treat and improve a patient’s quality of life and behavior.
+Behavior therapists employ specific types of therapy that are used to treat and improve a patient’s quality of life and encourage positive behaviors.

-The process of behavior therapy consists of four elements: assessment, goal setting, interventions and evaluation.
-Throughout these steps, the right therapist will conduct interviews and tests to understand a person’s physical, mental and emotional state.
-This helps the practitioner to accurately tailor the treatment to help meet each individual’s needs.
+The process of this method consists of four elements: assessment, goal setting, interventions, and evaluation.
+Throughout these steps, the right therapist may conduct interviews and tests to understand a person’s physical, mental, and emotional state.
+This helps the practitioner to accurately tailor the treatment plan to help meet each individual’s needs.

 We try so hard to make them adaptive to their surroundings and make them appreciate life.
 However, though we don’t aim for perfection, we know that there are some child conducts that we dangerously ignore.
 Here is the list of the top picks.